-Recent pan-India survey on 'Status of Children in Childcare Institutions' by the Centre highlighted the poor safety and security measures in shelter homes for children.
+Developments over the last five years bear testimony to the government's attitude towards concerns of children.
+The recent pan-India survey on 'Status of Children in Childcare Institutions' by the Centre highlighted the poor safety and security measures in shelter homes for children.
 In the absence of regular inspection of these homes, and norms for safety of children living there getting violated, there were incidents of sexual exploitation of minor girls from Muzaffarpur in Bihar and Deoria in Uttar Pradesh.
-Allocations towards the Integrated Child Protection Scheme (ICPS) have been extremely inadequate, resulting in neglect of supervision required for working of such institutes.
+Allocations towards the ICPS have been extremely inadequate, resulting in neglect of supervision required for working of such institutes.
 Similarly, child deaths in the State hospital in Gorakhpur occurred due to shortage of oxygen supply resulting from non-payment of dues to the supplying firm.
 The government's response of attributing the tragedy to Japanese encephalitis with no mention of budgetary support in this regard is a telltale sign of its priorities.